DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-analysis-of-social-connection-data.markdown

 * Most users don't bother coming up with a complicated password, use the same password for many accounts or share passwords with friends, making the “[security through obscurity](http://www.makeuseof.com/tag/usernames-passwords-thing-past-cope/)” of passwords ineffective.
 * If a username or password is forgotten, most of the times a long and [inconvenient](http://www.networkcomputing.com/network-security/why-we-need-move-beyond-passwords/1521264108) email recovery and reset process is necessary to recover that information.
-* Offering only username & password login is [less effective](https://auth0.com/blog/2015/12/16/how-to-use-social-login-to-drive-your-apps-growth/) as companies who added additional login options, such as social logins, saw conversion rates increase up to 50%.
+* Offering only username & password login is [less effective](https://auth0.com/blog/2015/12/16/how-to-use-social-login-to-drive-your-apps-growth/) as companies who added additional login options, such as social connections, saw conversion rates increase up to 50%.

 There needs to be an increased use of social connections and Passwordless authentication, especially for B2C companies.

 If your users are likely to have accounts on popular social providers and if your application can gain additional features by interacting with the social provider’s API, social authentication may prove beneficial.

-By requesting additional user attributes through social login, such as location, birthday or friends, you can create an extremely [personal onboarding experience](https://auth0.com/blog/2016/05/13/7-lessons-that-will-save-your-user-onboarding).
+By requesting additional user attributes through social connections, such as location, birthday or friends, you can create an extremely [personal onboarding experience](https://auth0.com/blog/2016/05/13/7-lessons-that-will-save-your-user-onboarding).
 With such a [quick Aha! moment](https://auth0.com/blog/2015/12/16/how-to-use-social-login-to-drive-your-apps-growth/), such as seeing which other friends are using the app, users are more likely to stay.

 ## Conclusion